Stedi/starter-kit/stedi-cloud/functions/readme.md

-# Stedi Cloud - Functions
+# Starter Kit - Functions

 In this repository, you will find tutorials and examples to help you get started with Stedi Functions.
 Functions are the first generally available service on the Stedi Cloud platform, which will allow you build end to end business integrations.